Zebra People

 Gemma Gowan – has worked in various community based roles in Plymouth since 2005, including leading public health projects, working with substance use and social prescribing.
 She approaches her work with a trauma-informed lens and draws from asset- and strength-based approaches.
 Gemma co-ordinates Zebra’s youth work and is one of our youth workers.

-Marc Gardiner– co-founder of Zebra, came with experience from multifarious roles in social care and community work.
+Marc Gardiner – co-founder of Zebra, came with experience from multifarious roles in social care and community work.
 Leads on our trauma-informed and solution-focused practice work and involved in all elements of Zebra’s offer.

 Alex Gude

-– Alex has a varied background in psychology, social work and research, and has worked in various roles in statutory, VCSE (voluntary / community / social enterprise sectors) and academic organisations.
+– has a varied background in psychology, social work and research, and has worked in various roles in statutory, VCSE (voluntary / community / social enterprise sectors) and academic organisations.
 She has a keen interest in qualitative, participatory approaches to research and evaluation, aimed at designing better services by people, for people, with a particular focus on mental health and wellbeing.
 Alex is working on Zebra’s community projects.

 Jamie Tucker-Last – has worked in the people services sector for 20+ years, and has a history of working within substance use service delivery and research, probation services, homelessness and community safety systems.
 His practice is grounded in operational delivery.
 Interests include the individual’s journey and experiences of multiple disadvantage, the fundamental importance of partnerships working, appropriate management and ownership of risk, and the well-being of teams.
 Jamie’s focus in Zebra is on external supervision and running workshops on ‘Skills for Helping’.